KDAB/cxx-qt/book/src/qobject/bridge-macro.md

 # `#[cxx_qt::bridge]` Macro

-The `#[cxx_qt::bridge]` macro functions very similarly to the `#[cxx::bridge]` macro.
+The `#[cxx_qt::bridge]` macro functions very similarly to the [`#[cxx::bridge]`](https://docs.rs/cxx/latest/cxx/attr.bridge.html).
+This macro needs to be written above a Rust module definition.
-See [the CXX overview](https://docs.rs/cxx/latest/cxx/index.html) and [`#[cxx::bridge]` macro](https://docs.rs/cxx/latest/cxx/attr.bridge.html) documentation.

-The macro needs to be added in front of a Rust module.
 This Rust module will then function like a normal CXX bridge, whilst also supporting the additional features added by CXX-Qt.
+Refer to the [the CXX documentation](https://cxx.rs/) for details on how to describe the language boundary.
 Also don't forget to add the Rust source file to the CxxQtBuilder in your build.rs script.
 For instructions see the [Getting-started guide](../getting-started/5-cmake-integration.md) or the [corresponding "Concepts" page](../concepts/build_rs_and_cargo.md).